-To: Dr. Janis Ozolins et al., Authors of the Latvian Action Plan for Eurasian Lynx

-Lynx lynx Conservation and Management
+To: Dr. Janis Ozolins et al., Authors of the Latvian Action Plan for Grey Wolf Canis lupus Conservation and Management

-From: Dr. Alistair Bath, Human Dimensions in Wildlife Management, Department of

-Geography, Memorial University, St. John's, NL, Canada.
+From: Dr. Alistair Bath, Human Dimensions in Wildlife Management, Department of Geography, Memorial University, St. John's, NL, Canada.
 A1B 3X9.

-Concerning: Review of the Latvian Eurasian Lynx Action Plan
+Concerning: Review of the Latvian Wolf Action Plan

-I am pleased to write a positive review of the new Latvian Action Plan for Eurasian Lynx Lynx lynx Conservation and Management produced by Dr. Janis Ozolins et al. My review is based on attending and facilitating a workshop that occurred during the week of Feb.
-20th- 27th, 2017 in Latvia, conversations with various key interest groups regarding Eurasian lynx management issues, and my reading of an English translation of the draft action plan.
-I have been familiar with Eurasian Lynx management issues in Latvia for more than 15 years as a member of the IUCN LCIE SSG, an occasional guest lecturer at the University in Riga and associated research activities within the country.
+I am pleased to write a positive review of the new Latvian Action Plan for Grey Wolf Canis lupus Conservation and Management produced by Dr. Janis Ozolins et al. My review is based on attending and facilitating a workshop that occurred during the week of Feb.
+20th- 27th, 2017 in Latvia, conversations with various key interest groups regarding wolf management issues, and my reading of an English translation of the draft management plan.
+I have been familiar with wolf management issues in Latvia for more than 15 years as a member of the IUCN LCIE SSG, an occasional guest lecturer at the University in Riga and associated research activities within the country.

-The plan is very thorough addressing the many necessary aspects to ensure favorable status of Eurasian Lynx is maintained in the country.
+The plan is very thorough addressing the many necessary aspects to ensure favorable status of wolves is maintained in the country.
 It is also an ambitious plan offering direction for ten years from 2018-2028, and because of this there should be a clear statement in the plan that it is adaptive and flexible.
 This is certainly implied by the authors through their continual dialogue with all the key interest groups but the plan could benefit from a specific statement to this effect.
 My review continues with some specific comments regarding certain sections of the plan.

 - 1. Within the Glossary of Terms, the authors discuss "social carrying capacity" which is explained adequately.
 The authors may wish to include instead the more recognized expression of "wildlife acceptance capacity" or WAC which was developed by Decker and Purdy in the late 1980s and has become well-recognized as the term to describe when societies choose to accept or tolerate a certain number of individual animals, damages and risks of living with wildlife. - 2.
+At the bottom of page 7, there is an excellent statement about the wolf as a symbol of "...successfully managed nature conservation system".
+I would consider adding "and a demonstrated willingness of local people to coexist with the large carnivore".
+This coexistence with people is duly highlighted later in the text but just could be emphasized here. - 3.
 The authors have done an excellent job in describing the species characteristics and ecology.
 There is a lot of depth here but not sure all is needed in an Action Plan.
-Consider editing this section. - 3.
-It is the first time I have heard that the conditions for lynx can be greatly improved by beavers.
-While I don't dispute this, the authors may wish to cite a reference in this ecology section to support this statement.
+Consider editing this section.